XDF2018/ML_Embedded_Workshop/README.md

 There are two ways to connect to the instance - SSH and RDP.
 Directions for both follow.

 ### Connect to your instance using SSH
-1. In the SSH client, use the IPv4 Public IP of your instance:
+1. In the SSH client such as PuTTy, use the IPv4 Public IP of your instance:

     ssh ubuntu@\<your IPv4 Public IP\>

+For the first time, it may ask you for the username and password, please use:

+    username: ubuntu
+    password: xdf_deephi

 **SSH Client:**
 ![AWS Login](./images/ssh_login.png)